intel-analytics/BigDL-2.x/docs/docs/APIGuide/PipelineAPI/nnframes.md

 # get a NNClassifierModel
 nnClassifierModel = classifier.fit(df)
 ```
+User may also set validation DataFrame and validation frequency through `setValidation` method.
+Train summay and validation summary can also be configured to log the training process for
+visualization in Tensorboard.

 ## Make prediction on chosen data

 Since `NNModel`/`NNClassifierModel` inherits from Spark's `Transformer` abstract class, simply call